by Scott Mehl © Unofficial Royalty 2016

 Marguerite had nine siblings, three of whom became Kings of France:

-After several failed attempts to marry Marguerite off to the son of King Felipe II of Spain, and to King Sebastião I of Portugal in the late 1560s, she became involved with Henri I, Duke of Guise.
+After several failed attempts to marry Marguerite off to the son of King Felipe II of Spain and King Sebastião I of Portugal in the late 1560s, she became involved with Henri I, Duke of Guise.
 However, the relationship ended in 1570 when it was discovered by her mother, who had Henri banished from court.
-Two years later, on August 18, 1572, Marguerite was married to King Henri III of Navarre (later King Henri IV of France) at Notre Dame Cathedral in Paris.
+Two years later, on August 18, 1572, Marguerite married King Henri III of Navarre (later King Henri IV of France) at Notre Dame Cathedral in Paris.
 Her husband was the son of Queen Jeanne III of Navarre and Prince Antoine de Bourbon, Duke of Vendôme.
 The marriage, arranged by Marguerite’s brother, King Charles IX, was hoped to help bring together the Bourbon and Valois dynasties and ease the tensions between the Catholics and Huguenots.
 Ironically, as her husband was a Huguenot, he was not permitted in the cathedral and had to stay outside for the ceremony.
 The couple had no children.

 Just days after the wedding, the St. Bartholomew’s Day massacre took place.
 Marguerite is alleged to have hidden several prominent Huguenots, as well as her new husband, to keep them safe from certain death.
 Eventually, Henri was able to return to Navarre, although it would be some time before Marguerite was permitted to join him.
 The two led relatively separate lives, both having a string of affairs and rarely getting along with each other.